harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step.md

 ## AWS Connector Provider Credential Authentication for Terraform Plan and Apply Steps

 :::note
-Feature Flag: `TERRAFORM_AWS_CP_AUTHENTICATION`
-Delegate Version Required: 81202
-This feature is behind a Feature Flag and is available only to paid customers.
+This feature is behind the feature flag `TERRAFORM_AWS_CP_AUTHENTICATION` and requires Harness Delegate version 81202.
+This feature is available only to paid customers.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::